-Even if you appreciate a beautifully packaged present (like I do), you will rarely have to buy wrapping supplies if you can hang onto the trimmings of birthday and holiday gifts.
+Even if you appreciate a beautifully packaged present, you will rarely have to buy wrapping supplies if you can hang onto the trimmings of birthday and holiday gifts.

 On Christmas morning, we set out several shopping bags to collect re-usable wrapping paper, ribbons and cards.
 Kids can join in the fun by helping conserve and categorize pretty pieces.